MrSkiddy47/CompleteSuicideManual-2/README.md

 ## Thank you

 My deepest gratitude to Wataru Tsurumi, YuriMiller / Rena, CotardSyndrome, that one guy who called himself "很笨" (stupid) twice on his fork of YuriMiller's repository, or was it his README - I forgot his name or where to find him, and everyone who has discovered this work and was influenced by it.
-I'll carry on our void until death.
-You're not alone on this path that we've crossed.
+Made me realize that "I'm lonely but not alone".

 ## License